FelipeRuizGarcia/super-machine-setup/README.md

-# myDotFiles
+# Super Machine Setup

+Fedora and Mac Setup with
-My Personal Linux( and Mac now, but not windows :P ) Profiles, Development Tools, Shortcuts and Configurations.
+Profiles, Development Tools, Shortcuts and Configurations for a day of SUPER PRODUCTIVITY.

 The project is under development.
 PRs are welcome.

 ## Goals and Motivations

 0. Productivity: FOCUS to Terminal Tmux Nvim

 1. Machine Setup agnostic

 2. Get the latest versions of the app /
 Get Upstream packages

-3. More open source and support for LONG PROJECTS.
+3. More open source

+4. Support for LONG PROJECTS.

-999. No paid software.
+999. No payments for software: Mandatory "Free use" even if there is some paid license.

+### Story

+super-machine-setup started as personal "MyDotFiles" For Debian, Fedora and Mac setup.

+Use for general Software Develpoment and
+AWS cloud operations and agnostic dev tools.

+Since more people are using this setup the development of the project will be transition from individual projecto to comunitty driven project.

 ----

 ## List of Features + Tools

+### Machines Supported / Tested

 ### Monitoring